Review of the Wilon WL938 Watch

 The main selling point of any watch is its dial.
-In this case the dial is painted black, its huge expanse broken only by the rotating center plate, the brand name, and two display windows.
+In this case, the dial is painted black, its huge expanse broken only by the rotating center plate, the brand name, and two display windows.
 After five minutes of use, the coolness of its design faded into boredom.
-Wilon made use of a stainless steel case and band in an attempt to relieve the tedium but most men will quickly become jaded with this timepiece.
+Wilon made use of a stainless-steel case and band in an attempt to relieve the tedium, but most men will quickly become jaded with this timepiece.

-The Wilon WL-938 is a well built and distinctive—if not particularly attractive—watch.
-In limited light it is difficult to ascertain the time but, if you appreciate the design, this timepiece is worth consideration.
+The Wilon WL-938 is a well-built and distinctive—if not particularly attractive—watch.
+In limited light, it is difficult to ascertain the time, but if you appreciate the design, this timepiece is worth consideration.

 The type and style of a watchband often determines what timepiece a customer ultimately decides to purchase.
-I prefer leather, but can be distracted by shiny stainless steel or a metal band plated with gold.
-One of these days I might every try one of those newfangled ceramic watchbands.
+I prefer leather but can be distracted by shiny stainless steel or a metal band plated with gold.
+One of these days, I might every try one of those newfangled ceramic watchbands.

-When it comes to watches priced under fifteen dollars, the choices are stark.
+When it comes to watches priced under 15 dollars, the choices are stark.
 Normally you choose a band that looks good or one that is durable.
 Almost never can you find both.
 Please fill in the following survey.
 Its purpose is to identify the type of band that customers are most likely to avoid.